History of applications of martingales in survival analysis: The Hazard Rate and a Martingale Estimator

 In the 1970's there were close connections between Norwegian statisticians and the Department of Statistics at Berkeley, with the Berkeley professors Kjell Doksum (originally Norwegian) and Erich Lehmann playing particularly important roles.
 Several Norwegian statisticians went to Berkeley in order to take a Ph.D.
 The main reason for this was to get into a larger setting, which could give more impulses than what could be offered in a small country like Norway.
 Also, Berkeley offered a regular Ph.D.\ program that was an alternative to the independent type doctoral dissertation in the old European tradition, which was common in Norway at the time.
 Odd Aalen also went there with the intention to follow up on his work in his master thesis.
-The introduction of martingales in survival analysis was first presented in his\ 1975 Berkeley Ph.D.\ thesis (Aalen, 1975) and was in a sense a continuation of his master thesis.
-Aalen was influenced by his master thesis supervisor Jan M. Hoem who emphasized the importance of continuous-time Markov chains\ as a tool in the analysis when several events may occur to each individual (e.g., first the occurrence of an illness, and then maybe death; or the occurrence of several births for a woman).
-A subset of a state space for such a Markov chain may be illustrated as in Figure 1.
+The introduction of martingales in survival analysis was first presented in his 1975 Berkeley Ph.D.\ thesis \cite{aalen-1975} and was in a sense a continuation of his master thesis.
+Aalen was influenced by his master thesis supervisor Jan M.\ Hoem who emphasized the importance of continuous-time Markov chains\ as a tool in the analysis when several events may occur to each individual (e.g., first the occurrence of an illness, and then maybe death; or the occurrence of several births for a woman).
+A subset of a state space for such a Markov chain may be illustrated as in Figure~\ref{aalen:Markov}.
 Consider two states $i$ and $j$ in the state space, with $Y(t)$ the number of individuals being in state $i$ at time $t$, and with $N(t)$ denoting the number of transitions from $i$ to $j$ in the time interval $[0,t]$.
-The rate of a new event, i.e., a new transition occurring, is then seen to be $\lambda(t)=\alpha(t)Y(t)$.
+The intensity of a new event, i.e., a new transition occurring, is then seen to be $\lambda(t)=\alpha(t)Y(t)$.
 Censoring is easily incorporated in this setup, and the setup covers the usual survival situation if the two states $i$ and $j$ are the only states in the system with one possible transition, namely the one from $i$ to $j$.

-The idea of Aalen was to abstract from the above a general model, later termed the multiplicative intensity model; namely where the rate $\lambda(t)$\ of a counting process $N(t)$ can be written as the product of an observed process $Y(t)$ and an unknown rate function $\alpha(t)$, i.e.
+The idea was to abstract from the above a general model, later termed the multiplicative intensity model; namely where the intensity $\lambda(t)$\ of a counting process $N(t)$ can be written as the product of an observed process $Y(t)$ and an unknown intensity function $\alpha(t)$, i.e.

 This gives approximately

 that is